freddieline/brain-dojo-frontend/README.md

 ![word-wheel](https://github.com/user-attachments/assets/b10aa767-d2db-48c0-99c0-845f0f2046e2)

 <b>Description:</b> A game where a user has 10 minutes to create words using the letters displayed and must include the central letter.
-The word must be 4 or more letters.
-The total score is the number of words found.
+The word must be 4 or more letters and the total score is the number of words found.
+A the end the user will be shown the words they missed and a chance to add their name to the leaderboard.

 <b>Technical implementation: </b> The API call fetches a random word.
 The frontend randomises the letters in the word for display and then runs a `findDerivedWords` function which finds permutations of 4 or more of the letters and checks for matches in a word list (`/lib/exampleWordList.ts`).
 The derived words are added to the word class and displayed when the user has finished making his own suggestions.